GusGul/conways-game-of-life/README.md

 This is an implementation of Conway's Game of Life that works with 64-bit signed integer coordinates.
 The program reads the initial state in Life 1.06 format from standard input, runs a configurable number of generations of the simulation, and outputs the final state in Life 1.06 format to standard output.

+I approached the solution by first analyzing the requirements for supporting 64-bit signed integer coordinates and Life 1.06 format.
+I designed the core logic to use a sparse grid representation for efficiency, implemented the standard Game of Life rules, and ensured deterministic output.
+I iteratively tested the implementation using both classic and edge-case patterns, verifying correctness by comparing visualizations and output files.
+Automated tests were run with `go test ./...` to confirm the correctness of the core logic and I manually validated the input/output behavior using various Life 1.06 files.

 ## Features

 - Supports 64-bit signed integer coordinates